How FICO Credit Scores Are Calculated

-Because our world is so automated, it's probably not that surprising that your ability to repay your mortgage comes down to one number.
+Since we live in an computer-driven society, it's not surprising that your ability to repay your mortgage comes down to a single number.

-TransUnion, Equifax, and Experian, the three major credit agencies, each have a proprietary formula for building your credit score.
-Fair Isaac and Cooriginally developed this score. .
+Experian, TransUnion, and Equifax, the three major credit reporting agencies, each have a proprietary formula for building a credit score.
+The original FICO was developed by Fair Isaac and Company.

 - Credit History - How many years have you had credit?

-- Balances on your Credit Cards - How many accounts?
+- Your Credit Card Balances - How many accounts do you have?
 How much do you owe on your accounts?

-- Requests for Credit - How many times have lenders pulled your credit for the purpose of giving you a loan?
+- Inquiries on Your Credit - How many times have lenders pulled your credit for the purpose of giving you a loan?

-In order to raise your credit score, you've got to get the credit reports that the agencies use to build it.
-Of course, you need the score as well.
-Fair Isaac, the corporation that invented the first FICO score, offers credit scores on myFICO.com.
-It's inexpensive, fast, and easy to get your credit score along with credit reports from all three credit reporting agencies.
-They also provide information and online tools that help you improve your FICO score.
+In order to raise your FICO score, you must get the reports that are used to build it, and of course, you need the score itself.
+Fair Isaac has created a web site (www.myFICO.com) that lets you do just that.
+It's inexpensive, fast, and easy to get your credit score as well as credit reports from all three credit reporting agencies.
+They also provide helpful information and tools that help you improve your FICO score.

-Now that you have all the facts, you will be a more informed consumer and you'll be better positioned to obtain the most favorable mortgage.
+Armed with this info, you'll be a more informed consumer and you'll be better positioned to obtain the right mortgage for you.

 Want to know more about credit scores?
 Give us a call at 9736012122.